45 BEST Things To Do In Banff In Winter

 The Yamnuska Wolfdog Sanctuary, home to more than 35 wonderous wolfdogs, is located in Cochrane, at the foothills of the Canadian Rocky Mountains, and is just a quick drive from Banff.

 This sanctuary allows you to learn about and observe wolfdogs and even interact with them by sharing treats and pats.
-They provide a safe haven for displaced wolfdogs and greatly spread awareness for the species.
+It provides a safe haven for displaced wolfdogs and greatly spreads awareness for the species.

 Emerald Lake